AnaMaria Rivera Law Firm

 Temporary Protected Status (TPS) is a humanitarian program granted by the Department of Homeland Security (DHS) to nationals of countries affected by armed conflict, natural disasters, or other extraordinary conditions.
 This status protects beneficiaries from deportation and allows them to work in the United States while their home country remains designated under TPS.

-Eligibility Criteria
+Eligibility Criteria for Temporary Protected

 To qualify for TPS, applicants must meet the following requirements: